 Application will be made for the Bonds to be listed on SIX Swiss Exchange.
-Each of the Bonds have been provisionally admitted to trading on SIX Swiss Exchange with effect from 5 September 2023.
-The last trading day for the relevant Bonds on the SIX Swiss Exchange is expected to be the second SIX Swiss Exchange business day prior to the applicable Maturity Date.
+The Bonds have been provisionally admitted to trading on SIX Swiss Exchange with effect from 3 April 2024.
+Application will be made for the Bonds to be listed on SIX Swiss Exchange.
+The last trading day for the Bonds on the SIX Swiss Exchange is expected to be the second SIX Swiss Exchange business day prior to the applicable Maturity Date.

-In accordance with article 58a of the Listing Rules of the SIX Swiss Exchange, the Issuer has appointed Zürcher Kantonalbank to file the application with SIX Exchange Regulation Ltd in its capacity as competent authority for the admission to trading (including the provisional admission to trading) and listing of the Bonds on the SIX Swiss Exchange.
+In accordance with article 58a of the Listing Rules of the SIX Swiss Exchange, the Issuer has appointed Zürcher Kantonalbank to file the application with SIX Exchange Regulation Ltd in its capacity as competent authority for the admission to trading and listing of the Bonds on the SIX Swiss Exchange.